kthorp/pyfao56/README.md

 [test4](https://github.com/kthorp/pyfao56/tree/main/tests/test4) - The cotton2018.py module contains code to setup and run pyfao56 for water-limited and well-watered treatments for a 2018 cotton field study at Maricopa, Arizona.

-[test5](https://github.com/kthorp/pyfao56/tree/main/tests/test5) - The cornE12FF2022.py module contains code to setup and run several pyfao56 scenarios (including instances that use the SoilProfile class, the Update class, and both together) for a full-irrigation treatment in a 2022 maize study in Greeley, Colorado.
+[test5](https://github.com/kthorp/pyfao56/tree/main/tests/test5) - The cornE12FF2022.py module contains code to setup and run several pyfao56 scenarios (including instances that use the SoilProfile class, the Update class, and both together) for a full-irrigation treatment in a 2022 maize study at Greeley, Colorado.

+[test6](https://github.com/kthorp/pyfao56/tree/main/tests/test6) - The cotton2022.py module contains code to setup and run pyfao56 for a full-irrigation treatment in a 2022 cotton study at Maricopa, Arizona and to demonstrate the SoilWaterSeries class for computing root zone soil water depletion from  measured soil water content data.

+[test7](https://github.com/kthorp/pyfao56/tree/main/tests/test7) - The cornE42FF2023.py module contains code to setup and run pyfao56 for a full-irrigation treatment in a 2023 maize study at Greeley, Colorado and to demonstrate the Visualization class for visualizing root zone soil water depletion and evapotranspiration time series.

 ## Detailed Startup Information
 ### Core Functionality
 The core pyfao56 model is designed to follow the [FAO-56](http://www.fao.org/3/x0490e/x0490e00.htm) methodology in the strictest and purest sense.
-To implement the model, users must first populate three pyfao56 classes with appropriate data: Parameters, Weather, and Irrigation.
-Together, these three classes represent the minimum data inputs that users must provide to conduct a simulation.
+To implement the model, users must first populate two pyfao56 classes with appropriate data: Parameters and Weather.
+Together, these two classes represent the minimum data inputs that users must provide to conduct a simulation.
+Irrigation data is also often provided via the Irrigation class, although with version 1.2, irrigation data is not strictly required, and the model will run without it.

-After these three classes are created and populated, users must then instantiate a Model class by providing the simulation starting date ('yyyy-ddd'), simulation ending date ('yyyy-ddd'), and the instances of the Parameters, Weather, and Irrigation classes.
+After the input classes are created and populated, users must then instantiate a Model class by providing the simulation starting date ('yyyy-ddd'), simulation ending date ('yyyy-ddd'), and the instances of the Parameters, Weather, and other optional classes.
 Users can then run the daily soil water balance model by calling the "run()" method of the Model class.

 Each pyfao56 simulation is intended to model a single realization of the crop system (i.e., a single treatment, plot, sub-plot, or other homogenous area).
 Users can iterate simulations among different model realizations by instantiating multiple pyfao56 classes of a particular type (i.e., Parameters, Irrigation, SoilProfile, Model, etc.) and conducting iterative simulations with different input class combinations.
 The [test scripts](https://github.com/kthorp/pyfao56/tree/main/tests) provide simple examples of this, while more complex applications are possible.